10.10.2023

 The reluctant activist: How Bubba Wallace went from a kid racing cars to driving change in Nascar

-The date is 21st June 2020, and Bubba Wallace is gearing up for the Geico 500, a Nascar Cup Series race held at the Talladega Superspeedway in Alabama, his home state.
+The date is 21st June 2020, and Bubba Wallace is gearing up for the Geico 500.

 Bubba Wallace never saw himself as an activist, but in 2020 he took a stand.
 The 23XI Racing driver speaks exclusively to BlackBook Motorsport about life as Nascar’s only Black driver, the importance of representation in motorsport, and how he plans on leaving a legacy in a historically white sport.